 I find it helpful to break a content audit into the following five phases:

 Phase one: Goal setting

-Before you start a content audit, it’s important to know WHY you’re doing it, what key performance indicators you want to look at, and what you plan to do with your findings.
+Before you start a content audit, it’s important to know WHY you’re doing it.
+What are the key performance indicators you want to look at and what do you plan to do with your findings?